nvb197/blackjack_mdp/README.md

 sizing on the stale count of a shoe that has just reached penetration and is about to be shuffled — is handled by `pre_deal_true_count()`.

-Both are pinned by tests, and both are verified by mutation: reintroducing either version turns tests red rather than passing quietly.
+Both are pinned by tests.
+I also checked those tests have teeth by reintroducing each bug by hand and confirming tests turn red — but that check was run locally and is not part of the repository, so take it as a claim about my process rather than something you can reproduce from a clone.

 ---